alxfed/alxfed.github.io/_posts/2019-01-19-Natural-language-processing.markdown

 - [natural-language-meaning](https://github.com/natural-language-meaning);
 - [natural-english](https://github.com/natural-english).
 <br><br>
-I only squat good names when I know that the bedrock gold is right here, 'Burning Daylight' taught me, when I was a little boy.
+I only squat good names when I know that the bedrock gold is right here, 'Burning Daylight' taught me that, when I read a book about his as a little boy.
 But I'm not greedy, ping me if you'd like to come _with your own repository_ and participate, I will fork it at your request into one of these virtual organizations.